New York Giants quarterback Daniel Jones (8) warms up before...

 That funky formation on the failed two-point conversion against the Steelers last week wasn’t the only odd part of the play.
 What happened after it was just as unusual.

-Daniel Jones came off the field showing signs of visible frustration at the incomplete pass that was skuttled by poor timing and lack of communication.
+Daniel Jones came off the field showing signs of visible frustration at the incomplete pass that was scuttled by poor timing and lack of communication.
 He was throwing his hands around in anger and screaming some pretty unprintable words, clearly irritated that a scenario the Giants had been working on for several weeks could not connect.

-While the Giants would have much preferred to get the two points out of it, many did seem to be both surprised and impressed by the rare emotional explosion from the quarterback.
-Even coach Brian Daboll, who hardly ever heaps praise on Jones and in fact spent a portion of his postgame remarks in Pittsburgh explaining in detail that it was Jones’ own absentmindedness and not the play-calling which left T.J.
-Watt single-teamed on the decisive strip-sack in the fourth quarter, went out of his way to salute Jones’ temper.
+Even coach Brian Daboll — who hardly ever heaps praise on Jones and in fact spent a portion of his postgame remarks in Pittsburgh explaining in detail that it was Jones’ own absent-mindedness and not the play-calling that left T.J.
+Watt single-teamed on the pivotal strip-sack in the fourth quarter — went out of his way to salute Jones’ temper.

 “I loved it,” Daboll said.
 “Competitive, fiery, that’s what you want from your quarterback.
 Good for him to do that.”